Congress Democracy & Elections Executive Branch

 While the rules of a particular Congress are not binding on any future Congress, the 1825 contingent election established a precedent for implementing a majority-vote requirement within state delegations.

 Alternatively, the House could adopt a plurality threshold to determine each state delegation’s vote.
 This approach would mirror the electoral systems of 48 out of 50 states, and Washington, D.C., which utilize a plurality requirement to determine the winner of their Electoral College votes.
 Additionally, a plurality vote would likely allow the House to reach a quicker result.
-A majority requirement could extend the election process, or even result in a deadlock, because the threshold would be harder to reach and would prevent delegations who failed to achieve majority results from casting their votes.
+A majority requirement could extend the election process, or even result in a deadlock, because the threshold would be harder to reach and would prevent delegations that failed to achieve majority results from casting their votes.

 The risk of a prolonged process is worth attempting to avoid.
 The 1801 contingent election serves as an example of how these proceedings can be drawn out.
 Two states were initially unable to cast their votes due to ties in their delegations, which caused the election to take 36 ballots to elect the president.
-Ensuring a candidate is chosen by Inauguration Day is essential to prevent disruption in the new leadership of the Executive Branch.
+Ensuring a candidate is chosen by Inauguration Day is essential to prevent disruption in the new leadership of the executive branch.
 If no president is chosen by then, the 20th Amendment designates the vice president-elect to serve as acting president at the start of the new term.
-When there is no vice president-elect, the Presidential Succession Act of 1947 provides for the Speaker of the House to act as president.
+When there is no vice president-elect, the Presidential Succession Act of 1947 provides for the speaker of the House to act as president.

 Importantly, a plurality requirement would also help maximize state representation.
 Millions, or even tens of millions, of Americans could go unrepresented in a contingent election if their state is unable to cast a vote.
 A plurality requirement would reduce the chances of there being “divided” state delegations barred from casting a vote (as was provided for in the 1825 House rules).
 The more likely that a result is reached within state delegations, the more states will have a say in electing the president.